|

 This stunning resort is located on a 52-acre private island near the Namena Marine Reserve, one of Fiji’s most biologically diverse underwater areas.
 It’s best accessed from the town of Savusavu on Vanua Levu and is perfect for those in search of a remote getaway.

-Savasi Island Resort features just 13 exclusive villas, perfect for couples, families and solo adventurers.
+Savasi Island Resort features just 12 exclusive villas, perfect for couples, families and solo adventurers.
+It really is a boutique experience and deservedly popular with honeymooning scuba couples.

-The dining experiences here are extra special – you can eat alfresco in a grotto or on a secluded overwater deck.
-Meanwhile, the Sea Spray Spa is the perfect place to retreat to in between dives.
+When it comes to dining, the experiences at Savasi are extra special – you can eat alfresco in a grotto or on a secluded overwater deck.
+Meanwhile, the Sea Spray Spa offers massages, facials and exfoliations with the sounds of the ocean as your backdrop.

-As an eco-friendly Fiji resort, Savasi has done away with single-use plastics.
-It also sources a lot of its food from local suppliers and showcases sustainable design elements in its architecture.
+As an eco-friendly Fiji resort, Savasi has done away with single-use plastics, sources most of its food from local suppliers and showcases sustainable design elements in its architecture.

 Mantaray Island Resort